 "My mother raised a lot of money for Brain Research UK through plant sales in the country for many years after my father died, so I thought I would carry on the tradition.
 My father died aged only 61 from Motor Neurone Disease, so I have first-hand experience of what a horrific affliction it is."

 "I was so thrilled to go along to Anthony's sale this year and see for myself his beautiful garden and the spectacular display of wonderful plants on sale.
-He raised £4,047 from this year's sale alone, this is a huge contribution towards our research.
+He raised £4,047 from this year's sale alone, this is a huge contribution towards our research."